nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. **User-Friendly [Command Line Interface (CLI)](#command-line-interface)**: CoordiMate is optimized for use via a CLI, combining all the benefits of a [Graphical User Interface (GUI)](#graphical-user-interface) with the efficiency of a CLI.

-2. **Speedy Navigation**: If you're a fast typist, CoordiMate will help you complete your contact and tasks management faster than traditional GUI apps, maximising your productivity.
+2. **Speedy Navigation**: If you're a fast typist, CoordiMate will help you manage your contacts and tasks faster than traditional GUI apps, maximising your productivity.

 Don't let the stress of contact and task management hinder your event planning creativity.